bastosj/AutoMergeDuplicatesTool/README.md

 2. Run the application.
 3. Select a table to look for its duplicates.
 4. Confirm that the intended duplicate detection rules are published.
+5. Make sure rules have been configured as per the **Setup section** above!
-5. Click **Apply Rules** (and then wait for both process bars to be complete);
+6. Click **Apply Rules** (and then wait for both process bars to be complete);
     - In case of more than 5.000 duplicate records are found, press OK in the warning message
-6. Check the **Records Found** and **Groups** processed for the duplicate records
+7. Check the **Records Found** and **Groups** processed for the duplicate records
-7. Create a FetchXML expression that would define the rules for the master records and paste it in the FetchXML textbox.
+8. Create a FetchXML expression that would define the rules for the master records and paste it in the FetchXML textbox.
     - This FetchXML can be generated from the Advanced Find in CRM.
-8. **Click Merge Data**.
+9. **Click Merge Data**.
 A confirmation dialog is displayed enquiring the confirmation of the master rules.
 Click Yes once confirmed.
-9. Check the progress of the merge requests in the progress bar.
+10. Check the progress of the merge requests in the progress bar.
     - Note that a Batch Running label is displayed with the number of the batch that is currently running.
 A new duplicate record batch is processed for every 5.000 records found.
-10. Once the duplicate detection job is complete, a dialog is displayed informing of its completion.
+11. Once the duplicate detection job is complete, a dialog is displayed informing of its completion.
 Click **OK**.
-11. Check the displayed statistics for information on elapsed time for the operations.
+12. Check the displayed statistics for information on elapsed time for the operations.
-12. Confirm the data has been correctly merged on CRM for the master records, whilst the slave records have been disabled.
+13. Confirm the data has been correctly merged on CRM for the master records, whilst the slave records have been disabled.

 ### ------- Detailed Guide -------
 ### Choose a Table

 When the user starts the application, it prompts a window displaying a selection box and a table should be picked from the list.
 This is the table type that will be used to query the duplicate records.

 ![image](https://user-images.githubusercontent.com/16020111/113573769-b24e8480-9612-11eb-90c7-244792fb3bc3.png)